Crystal Structure Visualization, Exploration and Analysis

-Mercury offers a comprehensive range of tools for 3D structure visualisation and the exploration of crystal packing.
-With a long pedigree and over 10,000 downloads, Mercury is firmly established as the visualiser of choice within the crystallographic community.
+Mercury has a comprehensive range of tools for 3D structure visualization and the exploration of crystal packing.
+It’s firmly established as the visualizer of choice within the crystallographic community.

-This free version of Mercury has a vast number of options for customising display settings and is widely used for the generation of publication-quality images.
+Mercury has a vast number of options for customizing display settings and is widely used for the generation of publication-quality images.
 A Style Manager contains a number of pre-defined display styles for work, publication and presentation and also provides the ability to preserve and share your own custom display settings.
 Stunning 3D images created using Mercury can be exported in a variety of common formats.
 In addition, it is possible to render high-quality ray-traced images using POV-Ray.

-A unique and key feature of Mercury is the ability to locate and display hydrogen bonds, short non-bonded contacts, and user-specified types of contacts e.g. chlorine...oxygen contacts in the range 2-4Å.
-By building and exploring networks of intermolecular contacts you will gain an understanding of the key interactions that drive crystal packing.
+Locate and display hydrogen bonds, short non-bonded contacts, and user-specified types of contacts e.g. chlorine...oxygen contacts in the range 2-4Å.
+Build and explore networks of intermolecular contacts.